MoCA-Video: Motion-Aware Concept Alignment for Consistent Video Editing: Related Work

 \subsection{Semantic Mixing and Video Concept Combination}

-Semantic mixing, first introduced in the image domain through MagicMix~\cite{liew2022magicmix} and later improved by FreeBlend~\cite{zhou2025freeblend}, focusing on blending disparate concepts into coherent, novel objects.
+Semantic mixing, first introduced in the image domain through MagicMix and later improved by FreeBlend, focusing on blending disparate concepts into coherent, novel objects.
 These methods exploit the denoising dynamics of diffusion models to factorize layout and content or apply staged latent interpolation for more stable blending.
 However, both approaches are limited to static images and overlook temporal consistency.
-MagicEdit~\cite{liew2023magicedit} extends semantic editing into video by injecting prompt-driven features at specific diffusion stages.
-While it maintains motion to some degree, it lacks spatial control, personalization, and explicit combination of image-based semantics.
-Our work fills these gaps with a training-free framework \modelnameabbr~that combines explicit image conditioning, noise-space mask tracking and motion correction to deliver spatially localized, semantically precise blends that remain coherent across time.
+MagicEdit extends semantic editing into video by injecting prompt-driven features at specific diffusion stages.
+While it maintains motion to some degree, it lacks spatial control, and explicit fusion of image-based semantics.
+Our work fills these gaps with a training-free framework \modelnameabbr~that combines image conditioning, latent-space mask tracking and motion correction to deliver semantical blendings that remains coherent across time.